badoo/techblog/_posts/2017-07-13-advanced-wwdc-2017-guide.markdown

 ***NB*** *If you already know about what’s new at WWDC 2017, you can move on to the description of how to view sessions or to my personal rating of them.*

-The Worldwide Developers Conference is a worldwide conference for developers on Apple platforms.
+The WWDC is a worldwide conference for developers on Apple platforms.
 It has been held since 1983 and recordings of some past talks are easy to find on the internet.

 For example, here is a Virtual Reality session from WWDC 1995: <a href="https://www.youtube.com/watch?v=6XEDlgtLmAs">https://www.youtube.com/watch?v=6XEDlgtLmAs</a>.